sangssss/Nitttr-website/README.md

 ## Introduction

-Welcome to the Project Name!
+Welcome to the Nitttr - Website!
 This project is structured with a frontend powered by React and Vite, and a backend built using Node.js.
 Follow the instructions below to get your development environment up and running.

 ## Prerequisites